 While there are a lot of data recovery software available online, Microsoft has also introduced it’s own data recovery software named as ‘Windows File Recovery‘.
-However, it is just a command line based tool and does not provide many options while recovering deleted files.
+However, it is just a command line based tool and does not provide many options to recover deleted files.
 But it works!

 Basically, Microsoft has provided this tool as a recovery method for the files which have been lost during Windows update.
 But it also works for recovering files lost by deleting permanently or by formatting of HDD.
 This utility supports local storage devices like internal and external drives and USB drives.
 However, network drives are not supported.

-How to Use Windows File Recovery to Recover Lost Files?
+Use Windows File Recovery to Recover Lost Files

 In this tutorial, we are going to explain, how to recover the files which you have deleted permanently from your computer.
 As mentioned earlier, you are advised to minimize the use of your computer to increase the chances of file recovery.
 Windows File Recovery supports three modes – Normal Mode, Segment Mode and Signature Mode.
 All of the modes are explained in the next sections, so, keep reading.